Welcome to my site!

 I was also told after my operation that this was the best time to conceive, still nothing and we followed advice to seek help.

 After numerous blood tests, scans and failed FSH tests I finally managed to get a referral for NHS IVF.
 We are now about to start the treatment and like many women about to start this treatment I am scared.
-I thought starting a blog like this may help other women who are about to take this step and be a great channel for me to diarise how its going.
+I thought starting a blog like this may help other women who are about to take this step and be a great channel for me to diarise how its going ad track our journey and outcome.

 I hope this will inspire others and raise awareness!